SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Experiments and results

 The results in Table~\ref{tab2}, Table~\ref{tab3}, and Table~\ref{tab4} demonstrate that our method consistently outperforms the state-of-the-art (SOTA) on three datasets and with all three backbones, which confirms its generalizability and consistent effectiveness when used as a data augmentation method.
+Moreover, at the subject level, our method shows statistically significant improvements ($p<0.05$) over nearly all SOTA approaches, with relatively small standard deviations across three runs (0.02–0.11), indicating robust performance (see in the Supplementary Material).
 Compared to the next best method, CADS~\cite{sadat2024cads}, which enhances diversity in diffusion-based augmentation, our method achieves an average accuracy gain of \textbf{1.7}\% across all datasets and backbones.
 This confirms the effectiveness of guiding sample generation toward sparse regions, resulting in more informative and complementary samples for data augmentation.
-Compared to Minority~\cite{um2024self}, our approach achieves better performance by not only improving diversity but also enhancing the faithfulness of generated samples, i.e., their alignment with class-consistent semantics.
-This improvement in sample fidelity allows the augmented data to better support classifier learning, leading to more substantial gains in accuracy.
+Compared to Minority~\cite{um2024self}, our approach achieves better performance by not only improving diversity but also enhancing the faithfulness, i.e., their alignment with class-consistent semantics.
+This improvement in sample faithfulness allows the augmented data to better support classifier learning, leading to more substantial gains in accuracy.